 Within two years, the group was promoted to “A” class, thanks to the continued efforts of Tim Lee, and Nikki Drake, a tech at the time, and a former captain of the Cooper City High School Color Guard.
 During its third year, the guard branched out into competition on the regional level, making appearances at the Winter Guard International Regional’s in both Miami and Tampa, Florida.
 Each performance brought a new level of success and recognition.
 By the 1998 season, the program had expanded to two units, competing in the “A” and Novice classes.
 Throughout the next few years, the guard continued to grow under the instruction of Daniel Helton, Bradley Watkins, Ricky Garcia, and Amy Hernandez.
 In 2001, Dean Broadbent and Emma Roberts moved to Pembroke Pines and started teaching the Flanagan Color Guards.
 In 2002, the “A” Guard and Open Guard both moved up to the next highest level of competition.
 The Novice Guard moved to “B” class where they stayed until 2004, at which time, they were promoted to “A” class.
 The top guard moved to Scholastic Open class winning the SFWGA championship two years in a row as well as receiving the Bronze Medal at the Winter Guard International World Championships in Dayton, Ohio.

 In 2004 Flanagan was promoted to the Scholastic World Class based on previous success and placed 8th at the World Championships in San Diego, California.
-The Flanagan World Guard has been a World Class Finalist ever since its induction as a Scholastic World Class color guard and was voted a “fans-favorite” among WGI fans for their 2005 production of “This is my moment” and 2006 emotional interpretation of the Oscar award winning movie “CRASH”
+The Flanagan World Guard has been a World Class Finalist ever since its induction as a Scholastic World Class color guard Flanagan has been a favorite among WGI fans for productions like “This is My Moment” and 2006 emotional interpretation of the Oscar award winning movie “CRASH”

 In 2008, the World Guard captured the Gold Medal with their unforgettable performance of “Post Secret,” beginning a new era of Champions.
 Flanagan won the World Championship again in 2012 as well as recieving the Scholastic World Fan Favorite Award.
 The Flanagan World Guard is the current 11 time SFWGA Champion and the 2009 & 2011 Scholastic World Bronze Medalist